had2020/Split-Steal-Competition/README.md

-In my school, I decided to host #TODO
+In my school, I decided to host a coding competition #TODO To stat sudo sh gather.sh